 |Colors:||Black, white, red, blue, brown, grey, chocolate, tan, brindle, sable|

 |Suitable for:||Singles or families with enough space for a large dog|

 |Temperament:||Friendly, Loving, Affectionate, Goofy, Protector, Intelligent|

-Great Danebull Puppies – Before You Buy…
+Great Danebull Puppies

-3 Little-Known Facts About Great Danebull
+3 Little-Known Facts About the Great Danebull

 1. They’re Gentle Giants

-Based on looks alone, the Great Danebull has a rather intimidating presence.
-With a large stature and a face that’s similar to a Pit Bull’s, this breed can instill fear in intruders with just their appearance.
+Based on looks alone, the Great Danebull has a somewhat intimidating presence.
+With an enormous stature and a face similar to a Pit Bull’s, they can instill fear in intruders with just their appearance.
 But sometimes, appearances can be deceiving!

 2. Most Rental Properties Won’t Accept Them

 Of course, as anyone owning either breed can attest, they’re incredibly loving and safe dogs.
 Regardless, because of appearances and liabilities, you can expect to have a difficult time finding a place to rent if you have a Great Danebull in tow.

 3. They’re Prone to Separation Anxiety

 Temperament & Intelligence of the Great Danebull 🧠

 Few dogs are more loyal and loving than the Great Danebull.
 This giant teddy bear is as affectionate as they come, but they are also highly intelligent.
 They can be easily trained to learn new commands and tricks, which is made even easier by their deep need to please.

 Are These Dogs Good for Families? 🏡

-Does This Breed Get Along with Other Pets?
+Does This Breed Get Along with Other Pets? 🐶 😽

 Things to Know When Owning a Great Danebull:

-Food & Diet Requirements
+Food & Diet Requirements 🦴

 Health and Conditions ❤️

 Male vs Female

 They’re well-behaved around kids and pets and are perfect pets for families.
-If you’re looking for a dog that can truly be man’s best friend, then the Great Danebull is certainly a breed worth checking out.
+If you’re looking for a pet that can truly be man’s best friend, the Great Danebull is undoubtedly a dog worth checking out.